Yes, you read that correctly, waterfalls in Texas!

 Wildcat Hollow Waterfall, Dinosaur Valley State Park

-Visitors flock to the small town of Glen Rose and Dinosaur Valley State Park to see the historic dinosaur tracks petrified in the Paluxy River, but few know that during times of heavy rain, they will also be rewarded with a great waterfall.
+Visitors flock to the small town of Glen Rose and Dinosaur Valley State Park to see the historic dinosaur tracks petrified in the Paluxy River.
+Still, few know that they will also be rewarded with a great waterfall during heavy rain.

 After paying your $7 fee (for ages 13 and over), follow the marked trailhead to the Wildcat Hollow Waterfall for a chance to catch this Texas waterfall.

-The walk to this Lone Star State waterfall offers scenic views along the way, but remember the fall will only be flowing in times of heavy rainfall.
+The walk to this Lone Star State waterfall offers scenic views along the way, but remember that the falls only flow during heavy rainfall.

 Window Trail, Big Bend National Park

-Another one of the waterfalls in Texas that requires heavy rainfall to flow is the Window Trail in Big Bend National Park.
+Another waterfall in Texas that requires heavy rainfall to flow is the Window Trail in Big Bend National Park.

 Big Bend is one of the best places to visit in Texas, so even if you don’t catch the waterfall, you will still have a great time in this national park!

-If there has not been rain in the area, then consider hiking the Window Trail to see the gorgeous overlook.
+If there has not been rain, consider hiking the Window Trail to see the gorgeous overlook.
 The Windows Trail is an incredible hike offering incredible views through Oak Creek Canyon.

-Pro Tip: Be careful when you arrive to the Window area of the trail.
+Pro Tip: Be careful when you arrive at the Window area of the trail.
 The rocks here are smooth and slippery, so approach with extreme caution.

 Boykin Creek Waterfall, Angelina National Forest

-If you find yourself in East Texas, then consider visiting Angelina National Forest, and the Boykin Springs Recreation Area.
+If you are in East Texas, consider visiting Angelina National Forest and the Boykin Springs Recreation Area.

-Take a one mile hike on Sawmill Hiking Trail through the Boykin Springs Recreation Area to the small waterfall that is Boykin Creek Waterfall.
+Take a one-mile hike on Sawmill Hiking Trail through the Boykin Springs Recreation Area to the small Boykin Creek Waterfall waterfall.
 Despite its small size, the waterfall offers a nice, relaxing setting for visitors to enjoy.

-While here, be sure to enjoy the other amenities in the area including the picnic shelter, the campsites, and Boykin Lake.
+While here, enjoy the other amenities in the area, including the picnic shelter, the campsites, and Boykin Lake.

 Cattail Falls, Big Bend National Park

-Another waterfall located in Big Bend, Cattail Falls’ location in the Chisos Mountains can be difficult to get to.
+Another waterfall in Big Bend, Cattail Falls is in the Chisos Mountains, which can be difficult to reach.

-For those adventurous hikers, Cattail Falls, is a 3-mile hike that ascends the mountain slope.
-Once you arrive at Cattail Falls, you will notice where they got their name as the falls give the impression of cattails.
+For adventurous hikers, Cattail Falls is a 3-mile hike that ascends the mountain slope.
+Once you arrive at Cattail Falls, you will notice where they got their name, as the falls give the impression of cattails.

-Pro Tip: Be prepared if doing the hike to Cattail Falls as the terrain is unforgiving.
+Pro Tip: Be prepared if doing the hike to Cattail Falls, as the terrain is unforgiving.
 Bring plenty of water and wear sturdy hiking shoes.
-The area is also known to have black bears, so be on the lookout.
+The area also has black bears, so be on the lookout.

 Blue Hole Park, Georgetown

-A visit to Blue Hole Park in Georgetown, Texas rewards visitors with a visit to one of the widest waterfalls in the state.
+A visit to Blue Hole Park in Georgetown, Texas, rewards visitors with a view of one of the state’s widest waterfalls.

-Fed by the San Gabriel River, Blue Hole Park features a popular swimming area carved into the limestone of the area.
+Fed by the San Gabriel River, Blue Hole Park features a popular swimming area carved into the area’s limestone.

-The beautiful emerald green water just invites you to jump in.
+The beautiful emerald-green water invites you to jump in.

 Don’t miss the town of Georgetown on your visit.
 Georgetown is one of the fabulous weekend getaways in Texas!